 - You’re a stickler for details and organized to the nines, but can get too caught up in being meticulous.
 You may drive yourself (and those around you) crazy because you never feel like work is complete.

 - You know intellectually that most feedback is no big deal, but one negative comment can leave you feeling terrible for days as you analyze and try to interpret the information.

 - You’re deliberate and need time to think before you act.
 This means you excel at strategy and planning — that is, if you can move past second-guessing yourself and overthinking everything.

 Kelly put into practice many tools from the book include quieting her inner dialogue, regulating her emotions, and learning how to speak up and push back against her challenging colleagues.
-Within a few months of returning to work, Kelly received a promotion, was honored as a top manager at the company, and is now entertaining several new job offers from recruiters.
+Within a few months of returning to work, she received a promotion, was honored as a top manager at the company, and is now entertaining several new job offers from recruiters.

-Once you better understand how your built-in sensitivities shape the way you see yourself and approach your career, you can channel your qualities as strengths and not self-sabotage.
+As Kelly’s story shows, once you better understand how your built-in sensitivities shape the way you see yourself and approach your career, you can channel your qualities as strengths and not self-sabotage.
 Instead of feeling ordered around by your insecurities, worries, or your own unrealistically high expectations of yourself, you can feel in control of your own life and reclaim what success means to you.